 Even when the restaurant does offer English menus, it might not be easy enough to understand as the translations can make no sense.
 On the other hand, don’t just limit yourself to ordering familiar stuff like noodle dishes or Kung Pao chickens.
 It’s vacation time so it’s a time to explore.

 With that being said, a great approach is to try restaurants that provide photos of every dish on the menu.
-This way, you can easily point on the picture and motion for how many portions you’d like.
+This way, you can easily point to the picture and motion for how many portions you’d like.